-Will any income of a foreign lender become taxable in your jurisdiction solely because of a loan to, or guarantee and/or grant of, security from a company in your jurisdiction?
-No, it will not.
+6.3 Will any income of a foreign lender become taxable in your jurisdiction solely because of a loan to, or guarantee and/or grant of, security from a company in your jurisdiction?

+No. it will not.

-Will there be any other significant costs which would be incurred by foreign lenders in the grant of such loan/ guarantee/security, such as notarial fees, etc.?
+6.4 Will there be any other significant costs that would be incurred by foreign lenders in the grant of such loan/guarantee/security, such as notarial fees, etc.?